MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 ## Create a bookable resource

-## 3. Create a bookable resource

-Next, create a bookable resource record for the technician user.
+Create a bookable resource record for the frontline worker.
 Creating a bookable resource lets you schedule work orders for the frontline worker, which the frontline worker sees in the mobile app.

 Go to **Field Service** > **Resources** > **Resources** > **+New**